cuicaihao/autogluon-kaggle-titanic/ReadMe.md

 kaggle competitions submit -c titanic -f submission.csv -m "msg"
 ```

-and visit the Kaggle website to see your ranking: https://www.kaggle.com/c/titanic/leaderboard#score.
+and then visit the Kaggle website to see your ranking: https://www.kaggle.com/c/titanic/leaderboard#score.

 ## Reference